Share This Article

 An artificially intelligent web will also introduce virtual assistants, an element that is already emerging today as an aspect built into a device or through third-party apps.

 The idea behind the semantic web is to categorize and store information in a way that helps teach a system, what specific data means.
 In other words, a website should be able to understand terms put in search queries the same way a human would, enabling it to generate and share better content.
-This system will also use AI; semantic web will teach a computer what the data means, and then AI will take the information and use it.
+This system will also use AI; the semantic web will teach a computer what the data means, and then AI will take the information and use it.

 Ubiquitous computing refers to embedded processing in everyday objects, enabling the intercommunication of devices in a user’s environment.
 The concept is similar to the Internet of Things.